 Possibly the easiest element of customer service to get right is to make sure your staff are welcoming.
 A slow response to visitors always gets things off to a bad start, not least because your customers’ time is probably just as pressured as yours.
 Vehicles are often brought in for service around the same time that customers are dropping the kids off at school or going to work when time is tight.
 For the customer, the prospect of not having access to their car for the day is not only stressful but can be a logistical nightmare – that’s before they’ve even thought about cost.

 An unfriendly welcome also gets things off to a bad start.
 A welcoming handshake and a smile can relieve any tension and put the customer at ease.
 This will not only make the customer easier and faster to deal with but also instils trust in your service and your company.
 This is especially important for customers who are relatively new to driving or who have little mechanical knowledge – for them, visiting a garage can be a daunting experience.
 It’s important to put customers at ease and prove you care about their problem, even if it is only small or insignificant.
-It is important to do this without being patronising.
+It is important to do this without being patronizing.

 A dingy, dirty reception area with used coffee cups and staff scrolling though twitter is never going to inspire confidence.
 Although you shouldn’t judge a book by its cover we are all guilty of making our first impressions based on appearance, so keeping your garage and staff neat and tidy is simple yet crucial to how people regard you and your work.
 Although you’re limited in some respects concerning the physical structure of the building you’re working in, there are almost always improvements that can be made.
 Sometimes something as little as a lick of paint, some comfy chairs and a stack of decent magazines is enough to encourage a customer that this is a credible establishment.

 If customers are calling in and being told their cars aren’t ready this is a sign that either you are overpromising return times, or that you are working inefficiently.
 Either way, it’s a bad sign.
-Speed is a key part of any service, not only because it means the customer has to waste less time hanging around waiting but also because it means you can fit more customers into a day’s work, which will maximise your profit.
+Speed is a key part of any service, not only because it means the customer has to waste less time hanging around waiting but also because it means you can fit more customers into a day’s work, which will maximize your profit.
 Don’t work so fast that you have to cut corners or so fast that you increase the risk of mistakes.
 It’s important you find the correct balance for you and your company as this can be a huge factor in the customers impression.
 Ensure your staff are knowledgeable and thorough in order to provide a fast, high quality service.

 Communication is key in pretty much every aspect of life, but none more so than in the running of a business.
 This can be communication between staff and management, or between staff and customer.
 When a customer leaves their car with you, you are responsible for its care.
 Cars tend to not only be expensive but also important to a customer, so it is important you let the customer know how the work on their car is coming along.
 This is especially important when carrying out expensive repairs that may take a long period of time to complete.
 Keeping a customer aware of what is being done, how much it will cost and how much time it will take gives them some peace of mind.